All Episodes

 Okay.

-Uh it was 7.9 million dollars under Bill Clinton.
+It was $7.9 million under Bill Clinton.

-If we had a small government conservative, uh like King George III running in this election, we would have it down, uh I think we would get it down, you know, basically to two bucks and we would have affordable government again.
+I think we would get it down, you know, basically to two bucks and we would have affordable government again.

 Hey, great to be with you.

-Uh Rush will be back on Monday.
+Rush will be back on Monday.

-R F. I don't even know what that is.
+I don't even know what that is.

 It's like lousy.

-Whether it was RF and I said, I don't know.
+And I said, I don't know.

-I think it's isn't it the head of the advertising agency in Bewitched?
+I think it's, isn't it the head of the advertising agency in Bewitched?

 I can't remember.

-Anyway, I I apologize.
+Anyway, I apologize.

-Uh I apologize to uh to uh F Z. I shouldn't have done it.
+I shouldn't have done it.

 But at least I didn't call him FZ anyway.

-Uh Mark Stein uh in for uh infrared.
+Mark Stein in for Inforush.

 We're talking about that story about the human life has fallen.